tencentyun/intlcloud-documents/yehe_doc/视频服务/移动直播 SDK/购买指南_intl_en.md

 ### MLVB License Fee

-You need an MLVB International license to access the MLVB International SDK on iOS and Android.
+You need an MLVB International license to access the MLVB Professional SDK on iOS and Android.

 >!
 MLVB International is an annual subscription-based service. **For first-time purchase, you need to [contact sales](https://intl.cloud.tencent.com/contact-sales) to add your account to the allowlist.** For detailed directions, see [New License and Renewal](https://intl.cloud.tencent.com/zh/document/product/1071/38546).